-- B. If approval of a board, commission, council or other group is needed prior to execution of an agreement between the governmental entity and the Florida Department of Economic Opportunity: - i.
-Provide the schedule of upcoming meetings for the group for a period of at least six months.
+- B. If approval of a board, commission, council or other group is needed prior to execution of an agreement between the governmental entity and the Florida Department of Economic Opportunity: - Provide the schedule of upcoming meetings for the group for a period of at least six months. - ii.
+State whether entity is willing and able to hold special meetings, and if so, upon how many days' notice.